Lulu Hunt Peters

-Lulu Hunt Peters (1873–1930) was an American medical doctor and writer who wrote a featured newspaper column entitled Diet and Health, which she followed up with a best-selling book, Diet & Health: With Key to the Calories.
+Lulu Hunt Peters (1873–1930) was an American physician and writer who wrote a featured newspaper column entitled Diet and Health, which she followed up with a best-selling book, Diet & Health: With Key to the Calories.
 She was the first person to widely popularize the concept of counting calories as a method of weight loss.
 It was also the first weight-loss book to become a bestseller.

 Early life and education

 Lulu E. Hunt was one of three children born to Thomas and Alice Hunt of Milford, Maine.
 She attended the Maine State Normal School in Castine before moving to California.
 She married Louis H. Peters in Los Angeles in 1899, and in 1909 graduated as a Doctor of Medicine from the University of California.
+At the time, less than 5% of medical students in the US were women.